A Cloud of Witnesses

 Under this amount the old roof was to be removed and all damaged rafters and trusses were to be replaced.
 The three doors to the church were also replaced.
 Exterior wood areas were cleaned and painted and the ceiling, walls and floor on the inside were also cleaned and painted.

-The petroglyph designs of a family constellation of four individuals and the other of generations within a family were also carved on the two pohaku by Dale Zarrella.
-The designs are from actual petroglyphs found here in Hawaii and reflect the theme of the March 1996 and March 1997 lūau - “Mai Hanauna I Hanauna: From Generation to Generation” – God has been our dwelling place.
+The petroglyph designs on the two pōhaku at the base of the pulpits include a family constellation of four individuals and the other of generations within a family.
+Both were carved by Dale Zarrella.
+The designs are from actual petroglyphs found in Hawaiʻi and reflect the theme of the March 1996 and March 1997 lūʻau – “Mai Hanuana I Hanuana: From Generation to Generation” – God has been our dwelling place.

-In the years that followed a portion of the stone wall was restored by Sam Luuloa.
-The work was made possible from gifts received from the friends of the church.
+In the years that followed a portion of the stone wall on the mauka side of the church was restored by Sam Luʻuloa and later additional restoration was done by Johnny Pasco.

 The Church Today